Our Business Support Team is here to help East Ayrshire businesses.

 Coronavirus business support fund

-Please note that applications to this fund will close on 10 July 2020.
+Please note that applications to this fund closed on 10 July 2020.

 Update - tenant/occupier fund